-No matter what you are looking for, there is a good chance that you will find it on one of Phuket’s many world-class beaches.
+No matter what you are looking for when you go to the beach, there is a good chance you will find it on one of Phuket’s many world-class beaches.

-What is it that makes Phuket beaches so extraordinary?
+- What is it that makes Phuket beaches so unique

-In general, all the beaches you find on the west coast have powdery white sand and crystal clear turquoise water with amazing views.
+In general, all the beaches on the west coast have powdery white sand and crystal-clear turquoise water with amazing views. (the first cliché 🙂

 Where to find the perfect beach

-The beaches on Phuket’s east coast and west coast are like night and day.
+Phuket’s east and west coast beaches are like night and day.
 The west-cost is where you find all the famous world-class paradise beaches, with cozy beach clubs, white sand, and crystal clear water. (more cliches) 🙂

 Are there any secret beaches left?